rakytap/sequential-quantum-gate-decomposer/README.md

 ### How to use

 The algorithm implemented in the QGD package intends to transform the given unitary into an identity matrix via a sequence of CNOT and U3 operations applied on the unitary.
-Thus, in order to get the decomposition of the unitary, one should rather provide the complex transpose of the unitary as the input for the decomposition process.
+Thus, in order to really get the decomposition of a unitary, one should rather provide the complex transpose of this unitary as the input for the QGD decomposing process.

 ## Standalone executable